 I became a member of the Sussex IFCA to help make a difference.
 It is very important the commercial fishermen are represented at this committee, hopefully I can increase awareness and advise on sensitive issues.
 I understand the importance of maintaining a sustainable fishery and protecting the future of the fishing industry for the next generation.

-After several years in the nuclear industry, I was offered an engineering programme and passed with distinction to become a Senior Technical Engineer.
-Throughout my time with EDF (Group Head) I maintained my passion for the sea and kept in touch with the local fishing community.
-I now own and operate my own commercial fishing vessel in Rye.
+After several years' I was offered a professional engineering programme of further education typically 4 year's day release plus night school at a Technical College.
+I passed the BTEC ONC and BTEC HNC exams with distinction to become a professional Incorporated Engineer (IEng) plus membership of the Engineering Council.
+Throughout my time with EDF Energy I maintained my passion for the sea and kept in touch with the local fishing community doing regular trips at sea with them.
+Eventually I decided the time was right to take early retirement from EDF Energy and make return to the fishing industry, I now own and operate my own commercial fishing vessel.

 Sussex IFCA12A Riverside Business CentreBrighton RdShoreham-by-SeaWest SussexBN43 6RE